 Credit-Based Limits

 With credit-based limits, card providers leverage your credit score to determine credit limits.
-In doing so, card companies rely on the same financial formula that credit scoring agencies use to create a credit score — a cardholder’s payment history, credit utilization rate, total length of credit history, credit mix, and any new credit inquiries.
-Card companies may also take a close look at the card owner’s total annual income, total household expenses, and type of employment.
+In doing so, card companies rely on the same financial formula that credit scoring agencies use to create a credit score — a cardholder’s payment history, credit utilization ratio, total length of credit history, credit mix, and any new credit inquiries.
+Card companies may also take a close look at the card owner’s total annual income, total household expenses, and employment.

 Basically, the better you are at making on-time credit card payments, curbing household debt, and handling consumer credit, the more likely you are to get a higher credit card limit under the credit-based limits model.